stepanenko/javascript-info/Matrix/09_dom_manipulation.md

 # DOM manipulation

-DOM manipulation means dynamically interacting with and modifying the structure, style, and content of web pages.
+**Document Object Model (DOM)** is a tree-like structure that represents the hierarchy of HTML elements on a web page.
+Each element is represented as an object, allowing JavaScript to access and manipulate them.

-The DOM is a tree-like representation of a web page's structure.
+**DOM manipulation** means dynamically interacting with and modifying the structure, style, and content of web pages.

 Here are the common methods for DOM manipulation:

 - Selecting Elements: